-In 1913 laborer and entrepreneur John Whitelaw Lewis founded the Industrial Savings Bank at 11th and U streets NW, opening up financial opportunities for blacks.
-When it opened, Industrial Bank (designed by black architect Isaah T. Hatton) was the only black-owned bank in the city.
+In 1913 laborer and entrepreneur John Whitelaw Lewis founded the Industrial Savings Bank at 11th and U streets NW, opening up financial opportunities for African Americans.
+When it opened, Industrial Bank (designed by Black architect Isaah T. Hatton) was the only Black-owned bank in the city.
 Nineteen ministers immediately moved their churches’ funds there, encouraging their congregants to do the same.

 In 1932, Industrial Bank, along with about 10,000 other US banks, was forced to close due to the national financial crisis that caused the Great Depression.

-Mitchell's son B. Doyle Mitchell took over the bank's leadership in 1954, and the bank remained in the family in 2019.
+Mitchell's son B. Doyle Mitchell took over the bank's leadership in 1954.
+The bank remains in operation today.